processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 ~~~

+<div class='note-down'>improved in <a href="/archive/23_10/">23.10</a></div>

 ## get_roster

-Get roster of a local user
+Get list of contacts in a local user roster

+Subscription can be: "none", "from", "to", "both".
+Pending can be: "in", "out", "none".

 __Arguments:__